dev-labs-bg/sportify/README.md

     + Automatic via API fetch (**Admin Panel -> Data Updates -> Update Match Results**)
     + Manual (**Admin Panel -> Matches**)
 * Standings/scores updates (**Admin Panel -> Scores/Standings Update**) - required only when manually updating match results.
+* Updating of match fixtures and results via API fetch can be scheduled by using Cron the following commands:
+    `php bin/console --env=prod sportify:data:update matches-fixtures <days>` - get match fixtures for the next number of <days>
+    `php bin/console --env=prod sportify:data:update matches-results <days>` - get match results for the previous number of <days>
+* Send notifications to users which have not made a prediction for upcoming matches (in the next 2 hours) in tournaments they have joined:
+    `php bin/console --env=prod sportify:notify users-not-predicted`

+* Example crontab entries:
+    + Every hour at 5 and 35 minutes of the clock, check for users which have not made their predictions for upcoming matches and notify them (and log this to log_notify.txt):
+    `5,35 * * * *    php /var/www/sportify/bin/console --env=prod sportify:notify users-not-predicted >> /var/www/sportify/var/log_notify.txt`
+    + Every Monday at 8:00 AM, fetch matches fixtures for the next 14 days (and log this to log_data_updates.txt) `0 8 * * 1       php /var/www/sportify/bin/console --env=prod sportify:data:update matches-fixtures 14 >> /var/www/sportify/var/log_data_updates.txt`
+    + Every day at 1:00 AM, fetch matches results for the previous 1 day.
+If new data is fetched, calculate user prediction points and update tournaments' standings (and log this to log_data_updates.txt)
+    `0 1 * * *       php /var/www/sportify/bin/console --env=prod sportify:data:update matches-results 1 >> /var/www/sportify/var/log_data_updates.txt`

 ### Scoring system - what points are awarded for what
 * **3 points** for exact match score prediction, examples: